frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 *Code Fragment 3 - Tabulation Function for the nth Term*{: class="legend"}

 Unlike the previous recursive function, this function uses an iterative approach known as tabulation, a bottom-up Dynamic Programming technique.
 In the Example 3, the `fibonacci_tabulation()` function uses a list, `dp`, to store the results of all subproblems, building the solution from the bottom up.
-To emphasize, data is being stored in Example 3.
+It is important to note that data is being stored in Example 3.

-This is true!
+Indeed!
 But look closely.
-The `fibonacci_tabulation()` function is an example of tabulation, not memoization, due to the specific characteristics of how the subproblems are solved and stored.
+The `fibonacci_tabulation()` function is an example of tabulation, not memoization, due to the distinct manner in which subproblems are solved and their solutions stored.

 *Tabulation is a bottom-up approach to Dynamic Programming where you solve all subproblems first and store their solutions in a data structure, usually a table, array, list, or tree*.
 The solution to the larger problem is then built from these smaller solutions by traversing the data structure from the bottom up. *This implies an iterative resolution process*.
 The subproblems are solved iteratively, starting from the smallest until the larger problem is reached.
 In this case, recursion is irrelevant.